reserved letter rubber stamp vector template 822766 13402

 In Tons

-2. YTD export shipments reached 144,000 MT of in-shell equivalent pistachios; a 76% increase compared to the previous year.
-The year-to-date "export to opening inventory ratio" stands at 63%, reflecting an exceptional export season.
-This ratio remained below 45% during the same period in the past couple of years.
-Competitive prices of Iranian pistachios in addition to limited supply from other origins have been the main reasons for this achievement.
+2. Annual export shipments reached 202,000 MT of in-shell equivalent pistachios, a 50% increase compared to the previous year.
+Final "export to opening inventory ratio" stands at 82%, signifying an exceptional marketing year for Iranian pistachio industry.
+Competitive prices of Iranian pistachios, limited supply from other origins, and rapidly increasing worldwide consumption of Iranian pistachio kernels by the global food industry have been the main drivers for this achievement.

 Carry in from prevoius year30,000